rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ### Code

 - [Hierarchical Clustering - MATLAB & Simulink](https://in.mathworks.com/help/stats/hierarchical-clustering-12.html?s_tid=gn_loc_drop) - Hierarchical clustering groups data into a multilevel cluster tree or dendrogram.
 If your data is hierarchical, this technique can help you choose the level of clustering that is most appropriate for your application.
-- [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
+- [Agglomerative hierarchical cluster tree](http://neuralnetworksanddeeplearning.com/index.html) - This MATLAB function returns a matrix Z that encodes a tree of hierarchical clusters of the rows of the real matrix X...
 - [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.
 - [Some other books I have read](https://books.google.ca/books?hl=en&as_coll=4&num=10&uid=103409002069648430166&source=gbs_slider_cls_metadata_4_mylibrary_title) - Some books listed here are less related to deep learning but are still somehow relevant to this list.
 ## References